hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> s.set_microscope_parameters(beam_area = 0.00125)

  Alternatively, if sub-pixel scanning is used (or the spectrum map was recorded at a high spatial sampling and then the data binned into much larger pixels before quantification) the illumination area then becomes the pixel area of the spectrum image.
 This is a much more accurate approach for quantitative EDX and should be used where possible.
-The pixel width could either be added to the metadata by putting the pixel area in as the beam_area (above) or by calibrating the spectrum image using:
+The pixel width could either be added to the metadata by putting the pixel area in as the beam_area (above) or by calibrating the spectrum image (see `Setting axis properties <http://hyperspy.org/hyperspy-doc/dev/user_guide/getting_started.html#setting-axis-properties>`_ )

-..code-block: python

-    >>> s.axes_manager[0].scale = 0.025
-    >>> s.axes_manager[1].scale = 0.025

-Please note that the function assumes does not assume square pixels so both the x and y pixel dimensions must be set.
+Please note that the function does not assume square pixels so both the x and y pixel dimensions must be set.
 For analysing line scans the pixel area should simply be added to the metadata as above.
-Either of the above methods will provide an illumination area for the cross_section quantification.
+Either of the two methods will provide an illumination area for the cross_section quantification.
 If the pixel width is not set, the code will still run with the default value of 1nm with a warning message to remind the user that this is the case.
 The cross section method will produce two sets of results.
 Index [0] is the composition maps for each element in atomic percent and index [1] is the number of atoms per pixel for each element.

 EDS curve fitting